Joseph-Yahaya/Joseph-Yahaya/README.md

 # Hi, I'm Joseph Yahaya Oche 👋

-Mechatronics Engineering student at the **Federal University of Technology Minna** (CGPA: 4.23/5.00), expected to graduate in 2027.
+Mechatronics Engineering student at the **Federal University of Technology Minna**, expected to graduate in 2027.
 I'm interested in autonomous robotics, embedded systems, edge AI, and industrial automation.

 ## What I've Been Building